 Other areas of counselling I deal with

-For individuals I have a sliding scale of charges between £50 - 65 for a 60 minute session.
+For individuals I have a sliding scale between £50 - 65 for a 60 minute session.
 People place themselves on this scale.

 Along-side the work described above I have a particular interest in the Spiritual Accompaniment branch of my work.
 For further information see my website www.Allystott.co.uk.